niwciu/LCD_HD44780/ReadMe.md

 It's a basic interface that connects the library with your HW driver layer in the application without making any dependencies between them.
 For more details, please lock in the example folder and search for the LCD_IO_driver.c file for the specific uController that you want to use.

-## How to use in your Project - advanced case
+## How to use in your Project - simple case with user predefined special characters
 1. Copy LCD library src files (files from src folder) to your project
 2. In lcd_hd44780.config.h
    - Define specyfic **LCD_TYPE** and usage of **RW Pin**<br>